Valve updates Steamworks to make sharing patch notes easier

 Valve has updated Steamworks to make it easier for developers to share patch notes with players when they release an update.

-The refreshed Steamworks backend wil nowl prompt developers to upload patch notes whenever they set a new build live.
+The refreshed Steamworks backend will now prompt developers to upload patch notes whenever they set a new build live.

 The prompt will appear in the build release process, and will let developers either enter and post their patch notes directly, or use the full announcement editor to add more detail and artwork to their notes.